 Dispensaries are ordered to pay bills of court costs and violation tickets.

-Today, BC Supreme Court Chief Justice Hinkson dealt another blow to Vancouver’s unlicensed dispensaries.
+Today, the B.C.
+Court of Appeal dealt another blow to Vancouver‘s unlicensed dispensaries.
 In December, the court ruled that the unlicensed dispensaries involved in the test case must shut down.
 That decision is being appealed and in the meantime, they also requested a stay on the order to close until their appeal has concluded.